Developing the VBR calculator

 This sections outlines the git commands for creating and using a feature branch.
 The following assumes that you have already forked and cloned the VBR repository and have a terminal open in the VBR repository’s directory vbr/

-1. Initial State: make sure you are on master branch and up to date:
+1. Initial State: make sure you are on main branch and that your main branch is up to date:

 git pull